loo-al/part_page/README.md

 A technology Project.

-## Getting Started
+## Info

 This site path is an endpoint for alexanderloo.com.
+It gives a detailed description of the project complete with an image.
+The site theme default is in dark and can toggle between that and light mode.

-A few resources this project:
+Below are a few resources for this project:

 - [Website Landing Page](https://alexanderloo.com)